Saída Definitiva do Brasil para o Canadá: Tax Treaty, CPF, and What You Need to File

 Brazilian-Source Income After You Leave: The IRRF Rules

-Once you are a non-resident, any income originating in Brazil is subject to Imposto de Renda Retido na Fonte (IRRF) — a withholding tax applied at source.
-The rates vary:
+Once you are a non-resident, income originating in Brazil is governed by applicable Brazilian non-resident rules, which may include Imposto de Renda Retido na Fonte (IRRF).
+The treatment varies:

-- Dividends from Brazilian companies: 0% (dividends are currently exempt under Brazilian law for individuals)
+- Dividends from Brazilian companies: treatment depends on current Brazilian law

-- Interest income from Brazilian bank accounts or bonds: 15-25% depending on the instrument's duration
+- Interest income from Brazilian bank accounts or bonds: rates depend on the instrument

-- Capital gains from the sale of Brazilian property or investments: 15-22.5% depending on the gain amount
+- Capital gains from the sale of Brazilian property or investments: rates depend on the asset and gain

 For most Brazilian immigrants in Canada, rental income from property left behind in São Paulo or Rio de Janeiro is the main concern.
-The IRRF is withheld by the tenant's paying agent or, if paid directly, must be collected by the Receita Federal on your behalf.
+The collection and reporting mechanism depends on the income type and payer; confirm the current procedure with Receita Federal or a Brazilian tax professional.

 Free Download